HL7/davinci-crd/input/pagecontent/hooks.md

 The first will be handled through a 'create' action that stores a ClaimResponse instance complying with the HRex [unsolicited authorization](StructureDefinition-profile-claimresponse.html) profile together with an 'update' to the order or appointment instance that triggered the CDS Hook invocation to modify the record adding the ClaimResponse as a 'supportingInfo' element - establishing a linkage between the order and the prior authorization.

-The second suggestion will function exactly as per the 'annotate' card, with the annotation covering all relevant information needed for the prior authorization (billing codes, modifiers, authorized quantity, authorized amounts, time period, authorization number, etc.).
+The second suggestion will function exactly as per the 'annotate' card, with the annotation covering all relevant information needed for the prior authorization (billing codes, modifiers, authorized quantity, authorized amounts, authorized period, authorization number, etc.).
 Support for this  second suggestion type is included as part of the mandatory support required for 'Annotate' suggestions.

 CRD clients and services MAY, by mutual agreement, make use of the new CDS Hooks system action functionality to cause annotations to automatically be stored on the relevant request, appointment, etc.  These implementations will be responsible for ensuring that the only changes made to the EHR record are to add the annotations contemplated here.
 It is likely that the conformance expectation on the use of system actions will be tighter in future releases.